sebastian-heinz/lowl_audio/README.md

 int main()
 {
-    // create a Lowl::Space
+    // create a Lowl::AudioSpace
-    // note: the Lowl::Space represents a collection of sounds, a use case might be a game as
+    // note: the Lowl::AudioSpace represents a collection of sounds, a use case might be a game as
     // one can load all sounds of a level into a space as part of the loading process.
-    // and the playback is managed via an Id rather than requirement to manage references. std::shared_ptr<Lowl::Space> space = std::make_shared<Lowl::Space>();
+    // and the playback is managed via an Id rather than requirement to manage references. std::shared_ptr<Lowl::AudioSpace> space = std::make_shared<Lowl::AudioSpace>();

     Lowl::Error error;